jpds-zz/puppet-strongswan/README.md

 ### Default configuration

-*conn %default* configurations can be set as follows:
+*conn %default* configurations can be set as follows, please note that while this is a working example, the toppings should be adjusted for one's
+preference:

 ```puppet
 strongswan::conn { '%default':